-Over to you Over to you We hope this booklet has helped you make a start in sorting out your finances.
+Over to you We hope this booklet has helped you make a start in sorting out your finances.
 No one knows what tomorrow holds.
 As Woody Allen famously said, "if you want to make God laugh, tell him your plans".
 But armed with a bit of knowledge, a level head and a long-term perspective, you'll have everything you need to adapt your financial strategy for whatever life sends your way.
 Above all, don't worry too much.
 The inspiring young people we've met through the Rathbones Financial Awareness programme have given us every confidence the future is in good hands.
 The hard part - and the most important - is the 'personal' bit: figuring out what you want your life to be, so that you can arrange your finances accordingly.
-Authority and the Prudential Regulation Authority